 - complex full mouth implant bridges such as All on 4 are better done with titanium implants.

-- dentures with implants are better done with titanium implants
+- snap-on dentures are better done with titanium implants

 - front teeth implants should be longer and not as wide

 - back teeth implants should be wider and not as long.